lumicks/pylake/docs/tutorial/force_calibration.rst

     bead_diameter = f.force1x.calibration[1]["Bead diameter (um)"]
     force_model = lk.PassiveCalibrationModel(bead_diameter, viscosity=0.001002, temperature=20)

+If you have a fast force detector, you can optionally omit the diode model by specifying the extra flag `fast_sensor=True`.

 To fit this model to the data, you can now invoke::